opral/monorepo/packages/paraglide/paraglide-js/README.md

 ## Setting the language

-You can set the [language tag](https://www.inlang.com/m/8y8sxj09/library-inlang-languageTag) by calling `setLanguageTag()`.
+You can set the [language tag](https://www.inlang.com/m/8y8sxj09/library-inlang-languageTag) by calling `setLanguageTag()` with the desired language, or a getter function.
 Any subsequent calls to either `languageTag()` or a message function will use the new language tag.

 ```js
 import { setLanguageTag } from "./paraglide/runtime.js"